- 1.No license is required to become a certified life coach in Texas — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-Life Coach Training Programs in Texas
+Life Coach Training in Texas: Online & In-Person

 Texas has some of the strongest in-state training options in the country.
 The Texas State University offers a Certified Professional Life Coach course through extended learning.
 The University of Texas at Dallas offers an ICF-accredited Executive & Professional Coaching certificate — a graduate-level program with 100% online delivery that prepares graduates for PCC credentials.